paritosh1990/EPITA/README.md

 Django
 ======

-This repository will be removed as soon as the project is finished.. it is meant as a working environment for the EPITA 2014 RIP project.
+This repository is meant as a working environment for the EPITA 2014 RIP project.

 Getting started
 --------